-18.8.509 GENERAL PERMIT RESTRICTIONS
+18.8.509 SPECIAL PERMIT RESTRICTIONS – SUPER-LOAD PERMIT

-(1) Unless otherwise provided for in statute or in these rules, permits issued under 61-10-121 through 61-10-125, MCA, are subject to the following requirements.
+(1) Unless otherwise provided for in statute or in these rules, permits issued under 61-10-121 through 61-10-125, MCA, have the following requirements.

 (2) Alteration of any word or figure on the face of a permit will void the permit immediately and it will be subject to confiscation by the inspecting officer.

 (3) A permit is not transferable upon change of ownership of a vehicle.
 If the owner of the vehicle for which a current permit has been issued replaces the vehicle, the department may transfer the permit to the new vehicle.